Sue: A Time Monster, eh? I bet the Master’s in this story. He’s a monster and he knows about time.

 Sue: That’s what I thought he said.
 He should probably take that suit off before he opens his mouth again.

-The Doctor races in and he orders someone – anyone! – to reverse the polarity immediately.
+The Doctor bursts in and he orders someone – anyone! – to reverse the polarity.

 Sue: That’s his answer to everything, isn’t it?
-I can just imagine the Doctor running an IT helpline: “Have you tried reversing the polarity, sir?”
+I can just imagine the Doctor running an IT helpline: “Have you tried reversing the polarity yet?”

-Jo panics, but the Doctor assures her that they haven’t arrived too late.
+The Doctor assures Jo they haven’t arrived too late.

-Sue: You are about 80 years too late as far as Stuart is concerned!
+Sue: You’re about 80 years too late as far as Stuart is concerned!

-Benton is ordered to guard the lab, just in case the Master comes back, but he’s not very happy about it.
+Benton is told to guard the lab, just in case the Master comes back.

-Sue: These Chronovores sound really impressive.
-Powerful beings that can eat time itself?
+Sue: They sound impressive.
+Powerful beings that can eat time?
 I have to admit, that’s pretty scary.

 Sue: So the Master’s TARDIS looks like a computer bank?
 That’s nice.